 Options 2 and 3 would involve similar levels of growth to options 1 and 6 at the OAN growth projections.
 Therefore, the effects are predicted to be similar (i.e. minor negative effects and minor positive effects together).
 The level of growth for Option 4 would remain low and is predicted to still have a neutral effect.
 Though the effects for options 1 and 6 would be intensified too, this would not constitute a significant change in effects.
-Therefore, a minor negative effect and minor positive effect and minor positive effect and minor positive effect.
+Therefore, a minor negative effect and minor positive effect is also predicted at this higher level of growth.